A Primer on Security of Quantum Computing Hardware: Security issues in quantum computing

 \subsection{Adversarial input manipulation}

-Similar to the attack models on classical ML algorithms, attacks on QML can be categorized from three dimensions- (i) timing i.e., if the attack take place during training or inference; (ii) information i.e., the type of information that is available to the attacker e.g., knowledge of the internals of the QML model/algorithm (white-box attacks) or access to the inputs/outputs of the QML model only (black-box attacks); and (iii) goals i.e., the objectives of the attacker e.g., force misclassification for certain inputs (targeted attacks) or affect the overall reliability of a model (non-targeted attacks).
-In \cite{saki-islped}, the authors demonstrated a non-targeted/reliability attack where an attacker induces noise to a victim's quantum classifier (during inference) through crosstalk in a MTC environment.
-It increased the misclassification rate of the classifier significantly.
-In \cite{lu2020quantum}, the authors demonstrated ways to generate adversarial samples for a QML image classifier (noisy inputs that are misclassified by the classifier) in both white-box and black-box setup.
-The additional noise acted as a unitary that modifies the input state to the classifier.
+Similar to the attack models on classical ML algorithms, attacks on QML can be categorized from three dimensions- (i) timing i.e., if the attack take place during training or inference; (ii) information i.e., the type of information that is available to the attacker e.g., knowledge of the internals of the QML model/algorithm (white-box attacks) or access to the inputs/outputs of the QML model only (black-box attacks); and (iii) objectives of the attacker e.g., force misclassification for certain inputs (targeted attacks) or affect the overall reliability of a model (non-targeted attacks).
+A non-targeted/reliability attack where an attacker induces noise to a victim's quantum classifier (during inference) through crosstalk in a MTC environment \cite{saki-islped} increased the misclassification rate of the classifier significantly.
+Ways to generate adversarial samples for a QML image classifier (noisy inputs that are misclassified by the classifier) in both white-box and black-box setup \cite{lu2020quantum} employed additional noise which acted as a unitary to modify the input state to the classifier.
 However, using such adversarial samples to perform actual attacks is an open research question.

 As the popularity of quantum computing grows, more companies, including unreliable vendors, are expected to offer hardware-as-a-service options.
 Due to the high cost of quantum computing time and the lengthy waiting list for access, users may opt for less expensive but less trustworthy hardware.
-In \cite{upadhyay2022robust}, the authors propose an attack model(Fig.\ref{fig:hasp}) where such less-trusted vendors may manipulate the results or parameters of quantum circuits, resulting in subpar solutions for the user or increased costs through a higher number of iterations.
-They model and simulate the adversarial tampering of input parameters and measurement outcomes on the Quantum Approximate Optimization Algorithm (QAOA), a hybrid quantum-classical algorithm.
+An attack model where such less-trusted vendors may manipulate the results or parameters of quantum circuits, resulting in subpar solutions for the user or increased costs through a higher number of iterations, has been proposed in \cite{upadhyay2022robust} (Fig.\ref{fig:hasp}).
+The adversarial tampering of input parameters and measurement outcomes on the Quantum Approximate Optimization Algorithm (QAOA), a hybrid quantum-classical algorithm, has been modeled and simulated.
 The results show a maximum degradation of performance by approximately 40\%.
 To achieve comparable performance with minimal tampering, the user incurs a minimum cost of 20X higher iteration.